BrentPease1/second-life/content/authors/ajsanjar/_index.md

 highlight_name: false
 ---

-A.J. is a master’s student looking at opossum survivorship in Key Largo, Florida.
+A.J. is a master’s student studying opossum survivorship in Key Largo, Florida.
 His project is also exploring whether opossums outfitted with VHF collars could serve as a valuable resource in locating and removing invasive Burmese pythons.
-When A.J. isn’t running in the woods tracking down opossums he likes to go rock climbing, kick the soccer ball around, and relaxing on the couch watching movies.
+When A.J. isn’t running in the woods tracking down opossums, he likes to go rock climbing, kick the soccer ball around, and relaxing on the couch watching movies.